-Jake Spano was re-elected to a second term as mayor in 2020.
-He was first elected as mayor in 2016, following a four-year term as council member at large B. His day job is as deputy secretary of State to Minnesota Secretary of State Steve Simon.
+Jake Spano has served as mayor since 2016.
+He was first elected as mayor in 2015, then re-elected to a second term in 2019.
+Prior to being elected as mayor, he served a four-year term as council member at large B. His day job is as deputy secretary of state to Minnesota Secretary of State Steve Simon.
 Prior to that, he was the marketing director for the City of St. Paul in Mayor Coleman’s administration and before that he served with U.S. Senator Amy Klobuchar overseeing statewide policy and leading her four state offices and staff.

 Prior to his public service, Mayor Spano worked as a project manager and account executive in the architecture, design and construction industry.
 He received his bachelor of arts degree from Hamline University and his master’s degree from the University of Minnesota-Duluth.